Oathkeeper

 "Oathkeeper" is the fourth episode of the fourth season of HBO's medieval fantasy television series Game of Thrones.
 The 34th episode overall, "Oathkeeper" was written by Bryan Cogman and directed by Michelle MacLaren.
 It first aired on HBO on April 27, 2014.

 In the episode, the residents of King's Landing deal with the aftermath of Joffrey Baratheon's murder; Daenerys Targaryen continues her conquest of Meereen; Sansa Stark and Petyr "Littlefinger" Baelish sail in the Narrow Sea; and Alliser Thorne agrees to let Jon Snow take a group of volunteers north of the Wall to eliminate the mutineers at Craster's Keep.
 The episode's title refers to the new sword gifted to Brienne of Tarth by Jaime Lannister, and the themes of duty that propel the episode.

-The episode features the first substantive appearance of the Night King, the leader of the White Walkers—-following a second-long appearance in a vision sequence in two episodes prior (“The Lion and the Rose”—-though he was not identified as such until the following year.
+The episode features the first substantive appearance of the Night King, the leader of the White Walkers—-following a second-long appearance in a vision sequence in two episodes prior (“The Lion and the Rose”) though he was not identified as such until the following year.

+"Oathkeeper" received positive reviews from critics, mainly praising the final scene and the storytelling changes from the original source material.